Pierre Winter

-Pierre Winter (29 June 1891 - 29 June 1952) was a French doctor and hygienist.
+Pierre Winter (29 June 1891 – 29 June 1952) was a French doctor and hygienist.

 Life

 Pierre-André-Eugène Winter was born on 29 June 1891 in Asnières, Hauts-de-Seine.

 His father was Charles-Pierre Winter, a publicist and old collaborator of Georges Clemenceau, and his mother was Marie-Armande Duclois.

 He attended the lycée Charlemagne, and then was admitted to the Faculty of Medicine in Paris.

 In 1911 he was an extern of the Paris hospitals.

-During World War I (1914-1918) he was adjutant to the 46th battalion of Chasseurs Alpins.
+During World War I he was adjutant to the 46th battalion of Chasseurs Alpins.

 He was awarded the Croix de Guerre and the Legion of Honour.

-In 1919 Winter became an intern in the Paris hospitals, and the next year become assistant to Dr. Clovis Vincent at the Pitié-Salpêtrière Hospital.
+In 1919 Winter became an intern in the Paris hospitals, and the next year became assistant to Dr. Clovis Vincent at the Pitié-Salpêtrière Hospital.

 In 1925 he was named head of the oto-rhino-pharyngology clinic at the Paris faculty of medicine.

 He was also a founder of the center of medical diagnosis.
-Starting in the 1920s, as well as writing in the Gazette Médicale he contributed to various reviews including L'Esprit Nouveau (1920-1925).
+Starting in the 1920s, as well as writing in the Gazette Médicale he contributed to various reviews including L'Esprit Nouveau (1920–1925).

 In 1921 he met Le Corbusier, and became the architect's friend and supporter.

 The right-wing Faisceau party was formed by Georges Valois in 1925 and began to break up the next year.